psalaets/comic-writer/src/documentation/readme.md

 **It's raw text:** The formatting your doing lives in raw text.
 It's not locked up in some sort of proprietary format.
 If you ever needed to, you could easily copy and paste our your script into a different tool.

-### In truth...

-...the format that you'll be writing in, you may have seen it before.
-It's a standard called `Markdown`.
-The `comic-writer` provides a comic specific processing for it.
-We want you to focus on writing, instead of formatting.

 ## How do I format my document?

 ### A Concise Example